PaperMC/PaperDocs/source/server/update.rst

 This is the most important step, and yet the most frequently skipped.
 While it is unlikely that updating Paper itself will cause any issues requiring you to restore from a backup, plugin malfunctions or other accidents might!
-Updating is a great time to work in a backup.
+Updating is a great time to work on a backup plan.
 Having functioning backups is essential to every server, big or small.

 ..
     If you don’t already have a backup plan in place, see [Backup and